strubloid/resume/git/0-basic-commands.md

 * git branch -d [name-of-the-branch]
 * if you need to force use the -D param, like git branch -D [name-of-the-branch]

+# how to update a deleted branch
+* git push orign --delete [name-of-the-branch]

+# how to propagate changes after delete
+* git fetch --all --prune
+* note: prune option is to delete all untracked branhces